LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Variables/TypeDeduction/auto.md

 ### auto Return Types
+In C++14, the auto keyword was extended to be able to deduce a function’s return type from return statements in the function body.

 There are two ways to declare the return value of a function:
   Lead a function declaration with its return.